 The global increase of meat and dairy production comes at a high cost to the billions of factory-farmed animals.

-Did you know that the livestock sector alone accounts for approximately 16.5% of global greenhouse gas emissions representing a significant burden on the climate?
-[1]
+Did you know that the livestock sector alone accounts for 14.5 [1] to 16.5% of global greenhouse gas emissions representing a significant burden on climate?
+[2]

 Beef production, which is the top driver of deforestation, accounts for 41% of deforestation in the world’s tropical forests.
 Every year the world loses around 5 million hectares of forest!
 [2]